docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 Now we're inside of the container.
 We replaced the CMD we defined earlier with `sh` and used -i and -t to start the container so that we can interact with it.

-In the second terminal we will copy the file inside the contained:
+In the second terminal we will copy the file inside the container:

 ```console
 # do this in terminal 2